Sensitive Choice

 If you get sick…

-• Get lots of rest and take care of yourself
+• Get lots of rest and stay hydrated.

 Antibiotics are not recommended for treating viral infections like the common cold.